7 Reasons Why Kangaroo Island Should Be Your Next Holiday Destination

 6. It’s an adventure lovers paradise

-We were lucky to spend 2 nights at Vivonne Bay lodge, the perfect base for adventure activities on the island.
+We were lucky to spend 2 nights in Vivonne Bay which was booked through SeaLink when booking our ferry travel.
+It was the perfect base for adventure activities on the island.
 As a bonus, when staying 2 nights guests have access to the kayaks, bikes and sand boards.
 First on our agenda was sand boarding the rolling dunes at Little Sahara.
 Make sure to grab the Mr Sheen to make your board go extra fast.

 Next, we headed to the Harriet River for a scenic kayak ride.
 You can paddle towards the ocean or up river, all with the included single or 2 person kayaks.
-We found bike riding or bush walking to be the best way to explore the many trails on the property.
+We found bike riding or bush walking to be the best way to explore the area.

 Kangaroo Island offers numerous hikes with varying lengths and even some overnight ones such as the Kangaroo Island Wilderness trail.
 We decided to do the 7.5km Ravine Des Casoars hike in Flinders Chase National Park.
 Any adventure lover would appreciate the beautiful creek, secluded bay, several sea caves to explore and the friendly Rosenberg goannas.

 If that hasn’t satisfied your sense of adventure, you could always surf or snorkel at the countless beaches and bays.
-After a long day adventuring, we were happy coming back to Vivonne Bay Lodge for a beer on the deck and a round of pool in the communal lounge.
+After a long day adventuring, we were happy coming back to our accommodation for a beer on the deck.

 7. You can eat and drink your way around the island